Wellbeing

 Social & Emotional learning

-We have implemented the School Wide Positive Behaviour Support (SWPBS) framework, which aims to increase respectful and positive behavior, strengthen social and emotional wellbeing, build positive relationships across the school and create a safe, orderly and supportive school environment.
+In recent years, we have implemented the School Wide Positive Behaviour Support (SWPBS) framework, which aims to increase respectful and positive behaviour, strengthen social and emotional wellbeing, build positive relationships across the school and create a safe, orderly and supportive school environment.
 At the start of every school year, and briefly at the start of each Term, every year level runs a comprehensive “Start Up” program to explicitly teach and embed expectations in the classroom and around the school.
 Classes collaborate to construct a behaviour expectations matrix, which operates as a class agreement and is continually referred to throughout the year.
 Classes identify goals from the matrix and work together to demonstrate positive behaviours.
 Our recognition system allows classes to celebrate their success with the reward of a special community building activity, such as a class game.
 Behaviour expectations are continually reinforced and positive behaviour is celebrated.

 In addition, students participate in weekly Social and Emotional Learning (SEL) lessons.
-We have a comprehensive sequence of learning across all year levels, which incorporates lessons from the following high quality programs: “Resilience, Rights and Respectful Relationships”, The Butterfly Foundation’s “Body Bright” program, “Talking the Talk: Healthy Sexuality Education” and the Cybersafety Project’s sequence of lessons.
-Classes also use tools such as the Zone of Regulation and incorporate mindfulness practices to help students learn positive coping and regulation strategies.
+We have a comprehensive sequence of learning across all year levels, which incorporates lessons from the following high quality programs: “Resilience, Rights and Respectful Relationships”, The Butterfly Foundation’s "Body Bright” program, “Talking the Talk: Healthy Sexuality Education” and the Cybersafety Project’s sequence of lessons.
+Classes also use tools such as the Zones of Regulation and incorporate mindfulness practices to help students learn positive coping and regulation strategies.